 Without Marketing, you would be working with a product or service no one knew about.
 Businesses exist to make money, and marketing is essential to reach that goal.

 - An increasing number of Recruitment Agencies are investing in Search Engine Optimization.
 SEO has been around for a while but only recently reached the recruitment industry.
 With Google for Jobs becoming more prominent, SEO is an essential part of your marketing toolkit.
 Companies with strong SEO appear higher on Google.
 This creates awareness and exposure.

-SEO Expert James Gregory recommends companies build relationships with publications and partners via backlinks to signal to Google the authority and pedigree of the website.
 If your postings aren’t getting seen, you’re unlikely to receive applications for them.